amigojapan/ajdg/readme.md

 To compress:

-ajdg -c -b bits -d path to dictionary -i input file -o outpupt file.ajdg
+ajdg -c -d path to dictionary -i input file -o outpupt file.ajdg

 To extract

-ajdg -x -b bits -d path to dictionary -i input file.ajdg -o outpupt file
+ajdg -x -d path to dictionary -i input file.ajdg -o outpupt file

 please note that ajdg is as of yet a work in progress